satish24011993/accuknox_test/readme.md

 Pending Requests: Check that incoming friend requests appear in the pending list.
 Throttling: Test rate limiting by attempting to send multiple friend requests quickly.
 Pagination: Verify that search results are correctly paginated.

+To run the test on the test scripts: python manage.py test social_media_app.tests